Dr. Zero: Self-Evolving Search Agents without Training Data: Experiments

 \textbf{Comparison to Data-Free Baselines.} We further compare \ours against existing data-free methods, specifically self-questioning language models (SQLM) and self-evolving reasoning LLMs (R-Zero)~\citep{chen2025self, huang2025r}. \emph{To ensure a fair comparison, we augment baselines with multi-turn reasoning and search capabilities, denoting them SQLM* and R-Zero*.} Experiment results on the 3B backbone are reported in \Cref{tab:baseline}.
 From these results, we observe the following: (1)~\ours consistently performs the best across all tasks, confirming that our proposer and training pipeline are highly effective for data-free search agents.
 It exceeds SQLM* and R-Zero* by an average of 39.9\% and 27.3\% respectively.
-(2)~Decoupling the proposer and solver (e.g., R-Zero and \ours) prevents model memorization, leading to better generalization performance at test-time.
-Additionally, improved reward design fosters more challenging questions compared to na\"ive data-free methods.
+(2)~Unlike the zero-variance filtering used by SQLM*, our pass-rate reward explicitly adapts to the current solver: questions for which all solver attempts are correct or incorrect receive no difficulty reward, while partially solved questions are favored.
+This design provides a direct signal for producing challenging yet solvable questions.
 (3)~\ours achieves superior performance and higher efficiency through the proposed \hrpo and reward formulation.
 Specifically, hop-based clustering significantly reduces proposer training costs without compromising performance.
-Furthermore, our overall reward design considerably enhances question difficulty and diversity, yielding an average gain of 83.3\% over R-Zero* on multi-hop benchmarks.
+Correspondingly, \ours yields an average relative gain of 83.3\% over R-Zero* across the four multi-hop benchmarks.
 Overall, by integrating a multi-turn reasoning-search framework with difficulty-guided rewards and the proposed \hrpo, \ours demonstrates clear advantages over existing data-free methods.